VwCSXg/geneva/README.md

 ## Engine

-The strategy engine (`engine.py`) applies a strategy to a network connection.
+The strategy engine (`engine.py`, `geneva.engine`) applies a strategy to a network connection.
 The engine works by capturing all traffic to/from a specified port.
 Packets that match an active trigger are run through the associated action-tree, and packets that emerge from the tree are sent on the wire.

 The engine also has a Python API for using it in your application.
 It can be used as a context manager or invoked in the background as a thread.
 For example, consider the following simple application.